catalyzeio/stratum-docs/ssh-keys.md

 # How can I setup user keys on my account?

-To execute the commands below, you'll need to specify your Catalyze username and password, so be sure to have them available.
+To execute the commands below, you'll need to specify your Datica username and password, so be sure to have them available.

-## Download the Stratum CLI
+## Download the Compliant Cloud CLI

-All SSH key management will be carried out through the Stratum CLI.
+All SSH key management will be carried out through the Compliant Cloud CLI.
 Get it [here](https://github.com/catalyzeio/cli).

 ## Add a Non-Shared Public Key to Your account

-Do not use shared public keys for access to your Catalyze account.
+Do not use shared public keys for access to your Datica account.
 Your SSH keys should be private.

-Below, I add a new SSH key that I made for a Catalyze environment
+Below, I add a new SSH key that I made for a Datica environment

 ```
 catalyze -E "<your_env_alias>" keys add my_prod_key ~/.ssh/prod_rsa.pub